-Canon M10 versus Canon M6
+Canon M10 vs M6

-The Canon EOS M10 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in October 2015 and February 2017.
+The Canon EOS M10 and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in October 2015 and February 2017.
 Both the M10 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The M10 has a resolution of 17.9 megapixel, whereas the M6 provides 24 MP.
+The M10 has a resolution of 17.9 megapixels, whereas the M6 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably larger (5 percent) than the Canon M10.
 Moreover, the M6 is markedly heavier (30 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the M6 are weather-sealed.